qmuntal/gltf/README.md

 }
 ```

-It is not necessary to call `gltf.RegisterExtension` for built-in extensions, as these auto-register themselves on when the package is initialized.
+It is not necessary to call `gltf.RegisterExtension` for built-in extensions, as these auto-register themselves when the package is initialized.

 #### Custom extensions

-To implement a custom extension encoding one just have to provide a `struct` that can be encoded as a JSON object as dictated by the spec.
+To implement a custom extension encoding, provide a `struct` that can be encoded as a JSON object as dictated by the spec.

-To implement a custom extension decoding one have to call [gltf.RegisterExtension](https://pkg.go.dev/github.com/qmuntal/gltf#RegisterExtension) at least once before decoding, providing the identifier of the extension and a function that decodes the JSON bytes to the desired `struct`:
+To implement a custom extension decoding, call [gltf.RegisterExtension](https://pkg.go.dev/github.com/qmuntal/gltf#RegisterExtension) at least once before decoding, providing the identifier of the extension and a function that decodes the JSON bytes to the desired `struct`:

 ```go
 const ExtensionName = "FAKE_Extension"